Chapter II: Safety and Security on Campus

 In case of emergency, such as a fire hazard or problem involving the immediate safety of the occupants or community, a room may be entered and searched.

 Room and Apartment Entry and Search for Policy Infractions: If reasonable suspicion exists to believe that a residential student or visitor is violating a school policy or rule, a campus room or apartment that may contain relevant evidence may be searched either with the resident’s consent or with authorization of the Associate Director of Residential Education, the Assistant Dean of Student Affairs and Director of Residence Life Programs, or the Vice Provost and Dean of Student Affairs.
-If reasonably available, the resident may be present, but if time is of the essence and the resident(s) cannot be located, the search will occur in the resident’s absence.
+If reasonably available, the resident may be present, but if time is of the essence or the resident(s) cannot be located, the search will occur in the resident’s absence.
 The resident(s) will receive a list of items seized.

 UNCSA Police may conduct a search of a student’s room or apartment based on valid consent, a search warrant, or exigent circumstances.
 If during any room search an officer should discover evidence that meets the standard of criminal activity, the evidence may be presented to a magistrate for formal charges.
 However, in lesser cases, a referral will be made for campus Student Conduct action in lieu of criminal charges.